GHCN-Monthly Version 3

 In version 3 of the GHCN-Monthly temperature data, the apparent impacts of documented and undocumented inhomogeneities are detected and removed through automated pairwise comparisons of mean monthly temperature series as detailed in Menne and Williams .
 In this approach, comparisons are made between numerous combinations of temperature series in a region to identify cases in which there is an abrupt shift in one station series relative to many others.
 The algorithm starts by forming a large number of pairwise difference series between serial monthly temperature values from a region.
 Each difference series is then statistically evaluated for abrupt shifts, and the station series responsible for a particular break is identified in an automated and reproducible way.
 After all of the shifts that are detectable by the algorithm are attributed to the appropriate station within the network, an adjustment is made for each target shift.
 Adjustments are determined by estimating the magnitude of change in pairwise difference series form between the target series and highly correlated neighboring series that have no apparent shifts at the same time as the target.

-Please provide acknowledgement to NOAA's National Climatic Data Center and the version 3 publication:
+Please provide acknowledgement to NOAA's National Centers for Environmental Information and the version 3 publication: